One of Trump’s broken promises has cost US taxpayers 255 times the presidential salary he volunteered not to take

 By 2005, my views had begun to shift.

 I’d spent almost four years working on nuclear policy and witnessed the influence of the industry on the political process.
-Now I was serving on the Nuclear Regulatory Commission, where I saw that nuclear power was more complicated than I knew; it was a powerful business as […]
+Now I was serving on the Nuclear Regulatory Commission, where I saw that nuclear power was more complicated than I knew; it was a powerful business as well […]

 Read the Full Article